 - that have expired

-2. Illegal diversion of products: This term refers to the diversion of either chemical or pharmaceutical products from within the legitimate supply chain for illegal export, for use in the production of illegal drugs, weapons or explosives, or for any other illegal purposes.
+2. Illegal diversion of products: This term refers to the diversion of either chemical or pharmaceutical products from within the legitimate supply chain for illegal export, for use in the production of illegal drugs, weapons or explosives, or for any other illegitimate purpose.

-3. Black market crimes: This refers to the sale of counterfeit and/or diverted products via illegal channels (e.g. the Internet), or for illegal purposes.
+3. Black market crimes: This refers to the sale of counterfeit and/or diverted products via illegal channels such as the Internet, or for illicit purposes.

 4. Misappropriation of products: This refers to theft from production sites and warehouses, or while in transit.

 How we're tackling product crime

 Our Group function Corporate Security coordinates all our anti-counterfeiting activities.
 All such efforts are carried out under the supervision of our Chief Security Officer and the Head of Environment, Health, Safety, Security, Quality (EQ).
 Furthermore, all our sites have a Product Crime Officer who investigates potential cases of counterfeiting, acting as the interface between local regulatory and law enforcement authorities, national associations, our Group functions, and our facilities.
 Depending on the type, violations are first investigated by the unit in charge.

 Our Anti-Counterfeiting Operational Network (MACON) is responsible for globally monitoring and implementing all anti-counterfeiting measures for our products.
 Along with coordinating preventive measures and the development of security systems, this organization is also responsible for investigations.
 Comprised of experts from various units such as Legal/Trademarks, Product Security, Export Control, Supply Chain, Patient Safety, and Quality Assurance, MACON is coordinated by our Corporate Security unit.
 All MACON activities are now overseen by the new Global Anti Product Crime unit, created in 2016.